oxygenxml/oxygen-publishing-template-samples/templates/custom-content-after-search/README.md

         ...
     ```

-    And the menu will switch between the languages.
+    And the menu will switch between the languages by calling the function.